MacroBet/antiope/README.md

 Antiope reveal to the marketer the real market segmentation taking into account the reviews, the price, the category/brand.

 And much more..

+Data Mining and Machine Learning Project for AIDE course